jjbel/pressure_cuff/DEVLOG.md

 1. Mounted components on a particle board panel (from Merwan's)

 2. switch motor and solenoid terminals to M4 and M# respectively

+## `2025-01-06`

+1. Test TFT display on a separate Arduino

+2. See README for links, tutorials, libraries